scrapinghub/portia/docs/samples.rst

 What are samples?
 =================

-When the crawler visits a page, the page is matched against each sample and samples with more annotations take precedence over those with less.
-If the page matches a sample, data will be extracted using the sample's annotations to yield an item (assuming all required fields are filled).
-Samples exist within the context of a spider and are made up of annotations which define the elements you wish to extract from a page.
-Within the sample you define the item you want to extract as well as mark any fields that are required for that item.
+When the crawler visits a page, it matches the page against each sample.
+Samples with more annotations take precedence over those with less.
+If the page matches a sample, it will use the sample's annotations to extract data.
+Assuming all required fields are filled, it will yield an item.
+Spiders consist of one or more samples and each sample is made up of annotations that define the elements you wish to extract.
+Within the sample you define the item you want to extract and mark required fields for that item.

 .. _what-are-annotations: